VARL Logo

 A single gram of healthy soil contains up to 10 billion microorganisms across thousands of species.
 This invisible ecosystem makes agriculture possible — cycling nutrients, suppressing pathogens, retaining water, sequestering carbon.
 Industrial farming has systematically destroyed it.
 1.7 billion hectares of land are now degraded.
 The annual economic cost: $6–11 trillion.

-We build digital twins of soil microbiomes — modeling the relationships between bacteria, fungi, plant roots, and mineral cycles at molecular resolution.
-Our computationally optimized restoration protocols use microbial consortia, biochar formulations, and cover crop sequences.
-Results: degraded land recovered to 78% of reference ecosystem levels within a single growing season, validated across 14 field sites on 4 continents.
+We are building digital twins of soil microbiomes — modeling the relationships between bacteria, fungi, plant roots, and mineral cycles at molecular resolution.
+Our computationally optimized restoration protocols will use microbial consortia, biochar formulations, and cover crop sequences designed to recover degraded land to productive capacity within a single growing season.

 Compacted, depleted, chemically dependent.
 Less than 2% organic matter.
 Zero biological activity.